whastings/devnotes/vim_notes.md

 * `:cq` force-quits Vim w/ a non-zero status (good for aborting process that started Vim).
 * `:argdo command` executes command on every open buffer.
+* `:retab` replaces tabs in a file w/ your configured indentation.